Williams Tower: Significance

 At 64 stories and 909 ft above the ground level, the Williams Tower is the tallest building in Houston outside of Downtown Houston.
 When it was constructed in 1983, it was also the world's tallest skyscraper outside of a city's central business district.

 The building was built to function as two separate towers stacked directly on top of one another, one comprising the first forty floors and the other the forty-first to sixty-fourth.
 The building has separate banks of elevators and lobbies for each of the two building sections.
-A majority of the bottom 40 floors are occupied by Williams.
-The remainder of the building is occupied by a variety of tenants.

 Williams Tower was named "Skyscraper of the Century" in the December 1999 issue of Texas Monthly magazine.
 Paul Gapp of the Chicago Tribune said that the building became an "instant classic" when it opened.
 Paul Goldberger of The New York Times said that the tower gave Post Oak Boulevard "a center, an anchor, which most out-towns lack".